shree-prada/AvalanchePredicton/README.md

 ## Features

--Utilizes machine learning algorithms to analyze and predict avalanche risk -Incorporates various factors, such as weather conditions, snowpack data, and terrain features -User-friendly interface to input data and generate predictions -Continuously updated and refined to improve accuracy and reliability
+1. Utilizes machine learning algorithms to analyze and predict avalanche risk
+2. Incorporates various factors, such as weather conditions, snowpack data, and terrain features
+3. User-friendly interface to input data and generate predictions
+4. Continuously updated and refined to improve accuracy and reliability

 ## Getting Started